Soviet submarine S-350

-Soviet Submarine S-350 was a Romeo class submarine.
+The S-350 was a Romeo-class attack submarine built for the Soviet Navy during the Cold War.

 Fate

 On January 11, 1962, the Soviet Foxtrot class submarine B-37 exploded as the result of a fire which detonated all torpedo warheads in the submarine.
 The S-350, which was moored next to B-37, was heavily damaged.
 Eleven crew members of the S-350 were killed.
+The submarine was salvaged, repaired and returned to service in 1966.